TijnBertens/raytracing/README.md

 ![balls](images/balls.bmp)

 ## Acceleration Structure
-This raytracer can handle scenes with millions of triangles, while still rendering images in less than a minute!
+This raytracer can handle scenes with millions of triangles.
+Depending on the number of smooth surfaces, rendering often takes less than a minute!
 To achieve this, an acceleration structure is built that greatly speeds up ray-triangle intersection.
 More specifically, this project uses a Bounding Volume Hierarchy (BVH) constructed using the Surface Area Heuristic (SAH) technique proposed by [Ingo Wald](https://doi.org/10.1109/RT.2007.4342588).

 ## Model Loading
 Models and materials can be loaded directly from `.OBJ` and `.MTL` files respectively.
 This way, scenes can be edited in third party software.
 For the examples in this project, I used [Blender](https://www.blender.org/).
 Objects can have multiple materials, and per-face material indexing is supported.